top of page

 Syndicated Shows 1965-69

-At the Least WAND is on the Air
+At the Least, WAND is on the Air

-Central Illinois experienced an ice storm on January 26th of 1967, which caused the collapse of the newly constructed1,335 foot tower of WICD between Homer and Fithian, Illinois (See WICD).
+Central Illinois experienced an ice storm on January 26, 1967, which caused the collapse of the newly constructed 1,335-foot tower of WICD between Homer and Fithian, Illinois (See WICD).
 This may have coincided with an ice storm that affected WAND as well.
-I remember an ice storm, from about that time, which took WAND off the air with a power failure and/or damage to the station's studio-transmitter microwave link.
-WAND scrambled to return to the air with a temporary arrangement which caused them to abandon their studio and move to the newly constructed transmitter building at the tower near Argenta, Illinois.
-I assume either that location had power, or aback-up
+I remember an ice storm that took WAND off the air with a power failure and/or damage to the station's studio transmitter microwave link.
+WAND scrambled to return to the air with a temporary arrangement, which caused them to abandon their studio and move to the newly constructed transmitter building at the tower near Argenta, Illinois.
+I assume either that location had power or a back-up generator was used to keep the station on the air.
+Unfortunately, there was probably no switching equipment or a network feed to keep the station with the look of normal programming.

-news and ice storm reports and weather from inside their transmitter building!
-WAND also used a 16 mm movie projector to show movies, cartoons, and syndicated programming on the wall of the building and simply stuck a mike in front of a speaker of the projector.
+Instead, the engineering staff wired in a camera, maybe a studio camera, and a couple of microphones wired into the transmitter to broadcast ongoing news and ice storm reports and weather from inside their transmitter building!
+WAND also used a 16 mm movie projector to show movies, cartoons, and syndicated programming on the building wall and stuck a mike in front of a projector speaker.
 The shows were “video jocked” by on-air staffers, of which I remember Bob Billman and Bill Wohlfarth doing at least one shift.
-The two VJ’s would sit at a table with chairs and when it was time to go back to “programming” you could hear the projector startup and the studio camera would pan up to the wall and then focus in on the projected image of a movie, or whatever program on the wall.
+The two VJs would sit at a table with chairs.
+When it was time to go back to “programming,” you could hear the projector startup, and the studio camera would pan up to the wall and then focus on the projected image of a movie or whatever program on the wall.

 Romper Room Flashback

-She says, "I would have been 6 years old.
+She says, "I would have been six years old.
 It's so disappointing that there aren't tapes of this somewhere!
 I would have loved to have been able to show my kids how I was a "TV superstar" for a day!"

-(thanks to Patty Spain-Smith for her contribution)
+(Thanks to Patty Spain-Smith for her contribution)

 WAND Celebrities 1970-1999